As one of the Top 100 Schools nationally, Eltham College has a long tradition of sending students to study at these world-class academic institutions.

 June (Lower Sixth)

 The final day of the Lower Sixth post AS level study leave is the Oxbridge Day.
-This begins with pupils sitting Oxbridge entrance papers in their chosen subjects, followed by a series of talks and workshops with an Old Elthamian from Oxbridge.
+This begins with students sitting Oxbridge entrance papers in their chosen subjects, followed by a series of talks and workshops with an Old Elthamian from Oxbridge.
 Initial discussions of personal statements and academic summer projects.

 June/July (Lower Sixth)

 This above programme runs in conjunction with the enrichment offered by the individual academic departments.
 We may vary our work from year to year.
-We often receive information directly from the Universities inviting pupils to apply for study days, essay competitions and other academic events.
-Pupils are encouraged to participate in these.
+We often receive information directly from the Universities inviting students to apply for study days, essay competitions and other academic events.
+Students are encouraged to participate in these.
 Other courses are offered, for example residential study weeks at Villiers Park.
 In addition to the above, we host an advice evening every March for local schools in the state sector.
-Admissions Tutors from both Oxford and Cambridge talk to teachers and pupils about the institutions and their courses.
+Admissions Tutors from both Oxford and Cambridge talk to teachers and students about the institutions and their courses.